 Internal decorations Visually inspected.

+Paper, paint, tile and timber panelling.

+Cellars N/A

-Paper, paint and tile.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located in an under stair cupboard.
+Electricity is from the mains grid with the meter and fuse box located within a kitchen cupboard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas appears to be from the mains supply with the meter located in an external inspection box.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise at ground floor level a three piece suite within the shower room consisting of WC, wash hand basin and shower and at first floor level a three piece suite within the bathroom consisting of WC, wash hand basin and bath.
+Gas is from the mains supply with the meter located at the ground floor hall.